mbutler808/macroevolution2024/discussions/2024-04-04-bayesian-adaptation/README.md

 ### 44. [Yang, Z., Nielsen, R. 2002](https://drive.google.com/drive/u/0/folders/1ocqMPD5gX9xi4VQy_5OtU5wSyg-X8ftM) Substitution models for detecting molecular adaptation at individual sites along specific lineages.
 Mol.
 Biol.
 Evol.
 19(6):908-917.   **map:Dani**

+With mathematically explicit models of sequence evolution, it became possible to test many hypotheses beyond the topology and branch lengths of an evolutionary process.
+In particular, it was now possible to test for selection at particular sites and thus testing for molecular adaptation.

 #### Concept Map by Dani Bartz

 <img width="700" src="Yang2002_conceptmap_db.png" >